 Conservation Hall is a marvel of modern construction.
 Expansive glass walls surround the hall for open visibility of the mature forest setting.
 The property is LEED-certified (Leadership in Energy and Environmental Design) and engineered for energy efficiency and minimal environmental impact.

-The stunning glass walls within Conservation Hall invite nature to join the meeting in this vast open space framed with beautiful natural wood slat-walls and polished wood and beams finishing the inclined ceiling.
-An installed overhead projector and 10’x10’ screen support your visual presentations for up to 200 people.
+The stunning glass walls within Conservation Hall invite nature to join the meeting in this vast space framed with beautiful natural wood slat-walls and polished wooden beams finishing the inclined ceiling.
+An installed overhead projector and 10’x10’ screen, and 4 mounted speakers support your audio & visual presentations for up to 200 people.
 There is also an open foyer, hydration station, and restrooms to accommodate large groups.

 This meeting space is ideal for gatherings for up to 24 people.
 The windows allow for natural light, and a connected office/snack prep area provides for an efficient workspace.
 Restrooms are included to create an all-encompassing space for the meeting attendees.